IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 5. Finally the newest hash is used as the key to hash the string `aws4_request` creating the signature key.
 6. The signature key is then used as the key to hash the string-to-sign generating the final signature.

-Now the only step remaining is assembling the `authorization` header as shown.
+Next, assemble the `authorization` header.

 ```
 AWS4-HMAC-SHA256 Credential={access-key}/{date}/{region}/s3/aws4_request,SignedHeaders=host;x-amz-date;{other-required-headers},Signature={signature}